b46saunders/Xplore/README.md

 # Xplore

-Aim of this project is to learn about game development by creating a simple 2d space shooter with XNA.
+Aim of this project is to learn about game development by creating a simple 2d space shooter with MonoGame.

 I plan to use kenney's great set of free game assets for the project available at www.kenney.nl